pingcap/docs-dm/en/faq.md

 if the DDL is not needed, you can use a filter rule with \"*\" schema-pattern to ignore it.\n\t : parse statement: line 1 column 11 near \"EVENT `event_del_big_table` \r\nDISABLE\" %!!(MISSING)(EXTRA string=ALTER EVENT `event_del_big_table` \r\nDISABLE
 ```

 The reason for this type of error is that the TiDB parser cannot parse DDL statements sent by the upstream, such as `ALTER EVENT`, so `sql-skip` does not take effect as expected.
 You can add [binlog event filters](key-features.md#binlog-event-filter) in the configuration file to filter those statements and set `schema-pattern: "*"`.
-Starting from DM v2.0.1, DM pre-filters statements related to `EVENT`.

-In DM v2.0, `handle-error` replaces `sql-skip`.
-You can use `handle-error` instead to avoid this issue.

 ## Why do `REPLACE` statements keep appearing in the downstream when DM is replicating?

 You need to check whether the [safe mode](glossary.md#safe-mode) is automatically enabled for the task.
 If the task is automatically resumed after an error, or if there is high availability scheduling, then the safe mode is enabled because it is within 5 minutes after the task is started or resumed.

 You can check the DM-worker log file and search for a line containing `change count`.
 If the `new count` in the line is not zero, the safe mode is enabled.
 To find out why it is enabled, check when it happens and if any errors are reported before.
->>>>>>> e5e4d8f... en: add 2 faqs and update 1 faq (#540)